Francesco601/dotfiles/README.md

 I have also included configuration files for the Sway window manager though I prefer Hyprland for aesthetics and configurability.

-**Excellent information about how to install and configure Hyprland can be found at the [Hyprland Wiki](https://wiki.hyprland.org/)
+**Excellent information about how to install and configure Hyprland can be found at the [Hyprland Wiki](https://wiki.hyprland.org/)**

+For Archlinux specifically, see [Archwiki/Hyprland](https://wiki.archlinux.org/title/Hyprland)

 # Software:
 - Arch Linux